EMV "Chip" Credit Cards - An Overview

 After an EMV card has been inserted into the terminal and authenticated, it takes about the same amount of time to process the payment on the back end as with magnetic stripe transactions.

-Despite a brief learning curve for both cardholders and D.C.s, the transition to EMV cards will result in increased security for you and your patients.
+Despite a brief learning curve for both cardholders and NDs, the transition to EMV cards will result in increased security for you and your patients.

 Did You Know?

 NCMIC Finance Corporation is a principal member of Visa, MasterCard and Discover and offers full-service credit card processing solutions, including EMV-compatible equipment.
-We are actively helping our merchants with the EMV transition by providing training and technical support.
+We are pleased to help NDs with the EMV transition by providing training and technical support.